kbrsh/blog/src/posts/centering-in-css.md

 ### Flexbox

-Using flexbox will provide clean, hack-free CSS to center elements, the only downside is browser support, don't use this if you need to support users with IE 10 and below.
+Using flexbox is a clean, hack-free way to center elements.
+The only downside is browser support, don't use this if you need to support IE 10 and below.

 Say you have the following HTML: